raspberrypilearning/cat-meme-generator/en/step_6.md

 --- /hints ---

 - We want to set the 'meme_text' `<div>` to contain the same text the user has typed into the `meme_text` textbox.
-Add this line of code to your JavaScript function:
+Add this line of code to the bottom of your JavaScript function:

   ``` JavaScript
   meme_text.innerHTML = user_text.value;